zprgx/webapp/README.md

 #TODO

-Add instruction to deploy to ElasticBeanstalk
+Add instruction to deploy to ElasticBeanstalkl